Transfinite Lyndon words: Factorization in prime words

 We now give the second proof of the existence.
 We start with an easy lemma on ordinals which states that any sequence of ordinals contains a non-decreasing sub-sequence.
 It is used in the proof of the main result of this section, namely Proposition~\ref{pro:existsfact}.

-\begin{lemma} For any sequence $(α_n)_{n < ω}$ of ordinals, there exists a non-decreasing sub-sequence $(α_{k_n})_{n < ω}$ (where $(k_n)_{n<ω}$ is an increasing sequence of integers). \end{lemma} The proof follows from the fact that the ordering of countable ordinals is a linear well quasi ordering.
+\begin{lem} For any sequence ${(\alpha_n)}_{n < \omega}$ of ordinals, there exists a non-decreasing sub-sequence ${(\alpha_{k_n})}_{n < \omega}$ (where ${(k_n)}_{n<\omega}$ is an increasing sequence of integers). \end{lem} The proof follows from the fact that the ordering of countable ordinals is a linear well quasi ordering.